Free Initial Assessment

 Occupation Order

 Everybody should feel safe in their own home.
-If you are the victim of domestic abuse, our family lawyers can apply for an occupation order to safeguard you and your family.
+If you have been subjected to domestic abuse, our family lawyers can apply for an occupation order to safeguard you and your family.
 Alternatively, if you have been unfairly locked out of your family home, we can protect your right to remain.

 Call us 0808 304 7471